DarthMike/darthmike.github.io/source/_posts/2015-06-09-adopting-objectivec-generics.markdown

 @end
 ```

 Note the brackets on the declaration of the NSArray property.
-As you can see it works with your types, and it lets the compiler check the types for you.
-You get warnings which can let you know something is amiss when an API:
+It lets the compiler check the types of APIs accepting `id` and it will generate warnings by comparing the pointer types:

 ```objc
 Wheel *wheel = [[Wheel alloc] init];